 * Click here for rating key

-Kaya Restaurant Review: A six-foot-tall sculpted fertility goddess surveys her casual, Caribbean-themed domain.
-The busy bar offers a slew of microbrews, interesting wines and such wacky cocktails as a rum runner, with three kinds of rum, banana liqueur, pineapple juice, orange juice and grenadine.
-Utilizing notably fresh ingredients, the kitchen produces bold flavors --- contemporary riffs on island cuisine, heavily accented by Spanish and other European influences.
-The focus is on “tropas,” small plates with tropical gusto: conch fritters; tofu crackling; lentil and corn beignets with green curry sauce.
-Lunch brings quick-serve items --- tropas, appetizers, stylish soups, salads and sandwiches.
+Kaya Restaurant Review: This Caribbean hot-spot has become known for an offering outside of its cuisine: fried chicken.
+Weekly fried-chicken nights pack the restaurant and busy bar, which offers a slew of microbrews, interesting wines and such cocktails as a caipirinha.
+Utilizing fresh ingredients, the kitchen produces bold flavors --- contemporary riffs on island cuisine, heavily accented by Spanish and other European influences.
+The focus is on “tropas,” small plates with tropical gusto: conch fritters, crab cakes, and lentil and corn beignets with green curry sauce.
+Lunch brings quick-serve items: tropas, soups, salads and sandwiches.
 Don't miss the Kaya Burger, with pickles, avocado, bacon, tomato, Chihuahua cheese, local sunny side-up egg, secret Kaya sauce and Kaya chips.
-Dinner adds large plate possibilities such as inventively prepared adobo-marinated flank steak, and Jamaican green curry vegetables.
-The daily changing menu is vegetarian friendly, and there's a monthly fixed price vegetarian dinner.
-Don't miss dessert: try banana chocolate bread pudding or a chocolate pecan torte with spiced pecans and chipotle ice cream.
+Dinner adds large-plate possibilities such as vegetable paella, skirt steak and Jamaican green curry vegetables.
+The changing menu is vegetarian-friendly, and there's a monthly fixed price vegetarian dinner.
+Don't miss dessert; try bread pudding or a dish featuring ice cream.
 Service can limp when busy, and a hip, young clientele can generate noise, especially late on weekends.